Libraries

 Library functions

-• They cannot use variables from the library’s global scope unless they are qualified as “const”.
-This means you cannot use global variables initialized from script inputs, for example, or globally declared arrays.
+• They cannot use variables from the library’s global scope except for those with the “const” qualifier, meaning they cannot use global variables initialized from script inputs, for example, or globally declared arrays.

-Library functions always return a result that is qualified as “simple” or “series”.
-You cannot use them where “const” or “input” qualified values are required, as is the case with some built-in functions.
-For example, a library function cannot be used to calculate an argument for the show_last parameter in a plot() call because it requires an “input int” value.
+Library functions always return “simple” or “series” results.
+Consequently, scripts cannot use their returned values in locations requiring “const” or “input” values.
+For example, a library function cannot calculate an argument for the show_last parameter in a plot() call because the parameter requires an “input int” qualified type.

 Qualified type control